kofgokhan/kofgokhan.github.io/content/gsoc26/gsoc.md

 The input convex `Flux` [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex/) is updated to include `SoftPlusConicEpigraph`.
 We just changed the last layer of the ICNN and the fit seems to improve well.
 We did the same for the PyTorch [tutorial](https://lanl-ansi.github.io/MathOptAI.jl/stable/tutorials/input_convex_pytorch/) as well.

 We proceeded to add support for epigraph formulations to `ExaModels`.
 PR can be found [here](https://github.com/lanl-ansi/MathOptAI.jl/pull/294).

+## Week 9-10

+We have investigated the application of power activation functions and their formulation using [`PowerCones`](https://jump.dev/JuMP.jl/stable/moi/reference/standard_form/#MathOptInterface.PowerCone)s.
+Depending on the value of exponent, the function can be concave or convex and the conic formulation can model the hypograph or the epigraph.
+When used at the end of an ICNN, the epigraph formulation can work together with [`ReLUEpigraph`](https://lanl-ansi.github.io/MathOptAI.jl/stable/api/#ReLUEpigraph) if the power function is convex.
+When it is concave, the user can built a model with hierarchical objectives to make the optimization work, though this requires caution.

+We have added the code to this [issue](https://github.com/lanl-ansi/MathOptAI.jl/issues/308) page, but due to the use case being a niche application, it did not become part of the package.

+We hvae also added [`SoftPlusEpigraph`](https://github.com/lanl-ansi/MathOptAI.jl/pull/310) to solve the nonlinear formulation for `SoftPlus` using solvers like `Ipopt`.